NBISweden/development-guidelines/README.md

   ```
   </pre>

-when created this way, suggested changes are easy to include.
+When created this way, suggested changes are easy to include.

 10. The reviewer(s) leaves a summary of their review by clicking "Review
 changes" and submit it as feedback